Retamogordo/mockwork-site/README.md

  to postmessage it to UI thread and present some indication on network activity.

  ### Technical Issues
- Line delay are simulated by a standard (asynchronously awaited) delays which present a small but constant time drift which, by cumulative effect leads to a significant time divergence very quickly.
+Line delays are emulated through standard (asynchronously awaited) delays, which introduce a minor yet consistent time deviation.
+This cumulative effect results in a significant time divergence rather quickly.

+To address this issue, a scheduling mechanism is in place, which typically performs well.
- So there is a scheduling mechanism aiming to solve this issue, which usually works fine but in theory (and in practice) causes some messages to be sent before time.
+However, in theory (and occasionally in practice), it may cause some messages to be sent ahead of schedule.

- This is a CPU greedy program, after all there are a plenty of event loops on top of JS runtime, and while it is UI responsive, it turns to be tricky to achieve internal responsiveness ( I consider I failed to get to a satisfactory solution).
+This program is CPU-intensive, as it involves numerous event loops on top of the JS runtime.
+While it maintains UI responsiveness, achieving internal responsiveness has proven to be challenging (I believe I fell short of finding a satisfactory solution).
- I suspect my protocol implementation is far from being optimal and represents a serious bottleneck for the whole story.
+This implementation is far from optimal and acts as a significant bottleneck in the overall system.

  ### Browser compatibility
  I used Firefox 89.0 on Linux while developing and tested it a bit with Chromium 93

- ### Deployment Problems
- I lack knowledge regarding deployment process, after two days of trying to adopt a foreign very simple travis.yml I abandoned it for deploying it just brutally.

  ### Acknowledgements
  to Victor Gavrish for his